spectrocloud/pack-central/packs/karpenter-1.0.5/README.md

 Karpenter uses tags in AWS to discover the resources needed to autoscale.
 Palette creates several tags on resources it creates, but in most uses cases Palette is not managing the Security Groups and Subnets.
 Because of this, tags should be added to those resources for Karpenter to auto discover.
 The tag is then referenced in the `ec2NodeClass` Custom Resource that you create after Karpenter is installed.

 ## Usage

+Make sure to checkout the [Karpenter Best Practices](https://aws.github.io/aws-eks-best-practices/karpenter/) when using Karpenter.

 ### Node Pool